Borel graphable equivalence relations: Graphic Polish groups

 \subsection{Non-archimedean groups}

 A Polish group is called non-archimedean if it is isomorphic (as a topological group) to a closed subgroup of $S_\infty$.
 Equivalently, a Polish group is non-archimedean if it is isomorphic to the automorphism group $\Aut(M)$ of some countable ultrahomogeneous structure $M$ in a countable relational language.
-Recall that a structure $M$ is \term{ultrahomogeneous} if every isomoprhism between finite subsets of $M$ can be extended to an autormorphism of $M$.
+Recall that a structure $M$ is \term{ultrahomogeneous} if every isomorphism between finite subsets of $M$ can be extended to an automorphism of $M$ (for more about non-archimedean Polish groups, see the survey~\cite{kechris2013dynamics}).

 One motivation for investigating graphability for non-archimedean groups comes from a result of Ding.
 A Polish group $\Gamma$ is \term{projectively universal} if every Polish group $\Delta$ is a quotient of $\Gamma$ by a closed subgroup.
 If one could show that some projectively universal Polish group is graphic, then it would follow by Theorem~\ref{thm:graphic_closure} (3) that every Polish group is graphic.
 Ding~\cite{ding2012} showed that projectively universal Polish groups exist and, moreover, there is a projectively universal group which is totally disconnected.
 Thus, to prove that all Polish groups are graphic, it would be enough to prove that all totally disconnected Polish groups are graphic.
 Since the non-archimedean groups are standard examples of totally disconnected Polish groups, it is reasonable to first try to prove that they are all graphic.